 Where data is used beyond your individual care, for example in research, only the minimum amount of information necessary is passed on so your identity is protected as much as possible.
 In most cases, your name and contact details would not be shared.
 Only a series of numbers and codes taken from a record would be seen so it looks something like this:

-- It is a criminal offence to misuse personal data, including trying to re-identify someone without permission.
+It is a criminal offence to misuse personal data, including trying to re-identify someone without permission.
 However, it won’t always be possible to know if someone has tried, or succeeded, in doing this.

 Could my insurance company or employer have access to patient data about me?

 No. Your employer or an insurance company will never be allowed access to identifiable information from your medical record unless you specifically give permission.
-Find out more about companies using patient data.
+Find out more about private sector organisations using patient data.

 Can I be re-identified from anonymised data?

 When data is used for purposes other than individual care, the data will have identifying details removed so it is anonymised.
 The Information Commissioner’s Office gives guidance about what details must be removed or masked, and the safeguards that must be followed to anonymise data effectively.

 There are two types of de-identified data – de-personalised and anonymous – which have different risks of re-identification.

 De-personalised data is data about an individual person and, even though identifiers (such as name and address) are removed, it needs to be handled with care.
 There is a small risk that it might be possible to re-identify the individual if the data was not adequately protected, for example by combining the data with other information about a person.
 Because of this, there are strict controls on how de-personalised information can be used.
 The higher the possibility of re-identifying someone, the greater the level of protection needed.
 Data protection legislation includes penalties for anyone trying to identify a person from anonymised data.